mirage/mirage-www/tmpl/cow-introduction.md

 [Cow](http://www.github.com/samoht/mirage/lib/cow) (for __Caml On the Web__).
 Cow generalises our previous post about [HTCaML](blog/introduction-to-htcaml) by:

 * extending standard OCaml syntax with embedded web [DSLs](http://en.wikipedia.org/wiki/Domain-specific_language).
-It haow a quotation mechanism which parses HTML, CSS or XML to OCaml, and also anti-quotations that form a template mechanism.
+It has a quotation mechanism which parses HTML, CSS or XML to OCaml, and also anti-quotations that form a template mechanism.

 * using type-driven code generation to generate markup directly from OCaml type declarations.
 It is possible to mix hand-written and generated code to deal with special-cases.